New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the New Orleans Saints vs. Atlanta Falcons NFL Week 9 matchup on November 7, 2021.

-The New Orleans Saints (5-2) are favored by 6 points as they battle to keep their three-game winning streak going in a matchup with the Atlanta Falcons (3-4) on Sunday, November 7, 2021 at Caesars Superdome.
-The over/under is set at 41.5 points for the game.
+Oddsmakers give the New Orleans Saints (5-2) a decent chance to keep their three-game winning streak intact, as they are favored by 6 points in a matchup against the Atlanta Falcons (3-4) on Sunday, November 7, 2021 at Caesars Superdome.
+This matchup has an over/under of 41.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .